 I don’t want to make this review all about his showmanship (although I do love critiquing showmanship) but that is the only thing there was to observe.
 He did no actual magic, so I can’t assess any skill in that.
 And I didn’t notice any comedy either, aside from a validly amusing NHS joke that a lot of comedians would have skipped on the grounds of being to easy.

 So, showmanship it is.
 He was terrible.
-Paul mistook ‘loud’ for ‘funny’ and ‘flirt with the audience’ for ‘skeeve on the audience’.
-Sometimes he took a break from jumping around and shouting to be actually offensive.
+Paul mistook ‘loud’ to mean ‘funny’ and instead of ‘flirting with the audience’ went for ‘skeeving on the audience’.
+Sometimes he took a break from jumping around and shouting to be actually, overtly offensive.
 He indulged in some moderate racism- oh I’m sorry, xenophobia.
 Then, upon bringing a girl onstage, became rudely dismissive of her upon learning she had a girlfriend.

 Mr Dabek has the right inherent enthusiasm, but he needs to get some skills- and a new personality.